dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/bigquery-configs.md

 ### Using KMS Encryption

 To specify the KMS key name for a model (or a group of models), use the `kms_key_name` model configuration.
+Snapshots and seeds are also supported.
 The following example sets the `kms_key_name` for all of the models in the `encrypted/` directory of your dbt project.

 <File name='dbt_project.yml'>